haosulab/ManiSkill/docs/source/user_guide/additional_resources/performance_benchmarking.md

 # Performance Benchmarking

 This page documents code and results of benchmarking various robotics simulators on a number of dimensions.
 It is still a WIP as we write more fair benchmarking code that more accurately compares simulators under the same conditions.
+We currently only have public graphs/results on one environment.

 Currently we just compare ManiSkill and [IsaacLab](https://github.com/isaac-sim/IsaacLab) on two tasks, Cartpole Balancing (control) and PickCube (table top manipulation).
 For details on benchmarking methodology see [this section](#benchmarking-detailsmethodology)